angusphillips/PAC-Bayes_model_selection/README.md

 # PAC-Bayes_model_selection
-'Investigating PAC-Bayes Bound Minimisation as a Model Selection Criterion in Probabilistic Neural Networks' Code base for the MSc Dissertation
+Code base for the MSc Dissertation: 'Investigating PAC-Bayes Bound Minimisation as a Model Selection Criterion in Probabilistic Neural Networks'